Are Scores on the MBTI Totally Meaningless?

 I have a response for each of these criticisms.

 1. Briggs and Myers may not have had formal training in psychological assessment, but they were highly intelligent, college-educated, observant, thoughtful, and passionate about understanding personality.
-Research by Ashton and Goldberg (1973) demonstrated that even individuals without formal psychological training can create personality scales that are just as valid as professionally-developed scales.
-Imagine what two smart, highly-motivated women might accomplish if they put their minds to it.
+Research by Ashton and Goldberg demonstrated that even individuals without formal psychological training can create personality scales that are just as valid as professionally developed scales.
+Imagine what two smart, highly motivated women might accomplish if they put their minds to it.

 4. The psychological tendencies measured by the MBTI are not very different from four of the traits in the widely-accepted Five-Factor Model (FFM), as McCrae and Costa (1989) demonstrated.
 The MBTI does lack reference to the neuroticism dimension, which critics sometimes cite as a failure of the MBTI to assess "bad" traits.
 However, further research by Harvey, Murry, and Markham (1995) has indicated that normally unscored items on the MBTI can be scored to yield a measure of neuroticism if one desires.
 Given that there is an enormous amount of research indicating the impact of the five major personality factors on significant life outcomes, and the scales of the MBTI are similar to the factors of the FFM, it follows that scores on the MBTI can predict significant life outcomes.

-A hard look at the common criticisms of the MBTI indicates that none of these criticisms hold up.
+A hard look at these common criticisms of the MBTI indicates that none of them hold up.
 I sometimes wonder if academics are not a little jealous of the commercial success of the MBTI and therefore look for ways to shoot it down.